 Yet, no one is hurt more than the cheater’s partner.
 He or she is the primary infidelity victim.

 When you marry or enter into a committed relationship, whether stated openly or not, there is a clear understanding that your partner will not stray and become intimately involved with another person.
 When this ‘promise’ is broken, the betrayal shatters you in many ways.

-People betrayed by their partner find their thoughts and emotions 100% altered: Thoughts of revenge, rage, helplessness, fear, confusion, worry, sleeplessness, and crying, and the like are all common forms of emotional suffering.
+People betrayed by their partner find their thoughts and emotions 100% altered.
+Thoughts of revenge, rage, helplessness, fear, confusion, worry, sleeplessness, and crying, and the like are all common forms of emotional suffering.
 This is all part of dealing with infidelity.

-Your mental and emotional pain is relentless; negative thoughts and feelings intrude day and night, at work and at home, in good moments and bad moments— this is a normal part of dealing with infidelity.
+Your mental and emotional pain is relentless; negative thoughts and feelings intrude day and night, at work and at home, in good moments and bad moments.

 However, it needn’t be that way.
 You have choices in how you think about what has happened.
 You are more than any problem you are currently experiencing — including the problem of having been betrayed by your partner.